 If the prospect of a glowing complexion hasn’t motivated you to get to bed earlier, maybe a luxuriant sleeping mask that transports you to an imaginary sanctum will provide that needed pull.
 Our faves:

-•Sulwhasoo Radiance Energy Mask ($102, from Tangs.com).
-The gentle texture hydrates and relaxes skin.
+— Sulwhasoo Radiance Energy Mask ($102, from Tangs.com).
+The gentle texture hydrates and relaxes the skin.
 We like the green forest scent too.

 There’s no better time to catch up on the books you want to read.
-Good news is, there are many free ebooks to choose from.
+The good news is, there are many free ebooks to choose from.

 Now Barnes & Noble and Kobo have curated sections with a wider selection of free books from graphic novels, picture books, cookbooks and magazines.

-For those who want to sharpen their investment and business skills, catch up on free titles like Investment Lessons from Warren Buffet; Your Lion Inside: Tapping into the Power Within; Productivity Hacks; and 12 Steps To Greatness on Barnes & Noble (bit.ly/2Vp2lax).
+For those who want to sharpen their investment and business skills, catch up on free titles like Investment Lessons from Warren Buffet; Your Lion Inside: Tapping into the Power Within; Productivity Hacks; and 12 Steps To Greatness on Barnes & Noble.

-If you’ve always wanted to try a HIIT workout but didn’t want to reveal your lack of stamina to a class of 20 people, try out Boom Singapore’s IGTV and livestream workouts.
+If you’ve always wanted to try a HIIT workout but didn’t want to reveal your lack of stamina to a class of 20 people, try catching the Barry’s live stream workout.
 The full-body workouts are filled with high-energy moves that will make you sweat and lose those calories – think dynamic ab exercises and jump squats.
-Be prepared to keep going for a minimum of 40 minutes.
-The weekly workouts are streamed live on www.instagram.com/boomsingapore, Mondays to Fridays at 8.15am, and Saturdays to Sundays at 10am.
+Be prepared to keep going for a minimum of 30 minutes.
+The weekly workouts are streamed daily on their Instagram page, so there’s no excuse for you to skip your daily pump.

 Remove old nail polish, push your cuticles back, trim your nails, cut off hangnails and stick away.
 Position the nail wrap sticker in the centre of your nail, then file away excess in a downward direction.
 Tip: For a longer-lasting finish, apply top coat.